operator-framework/operator-sdk/doc/user-guide.md

 To learn about the project directory structure, see [project layout][layout_doc] doc.

 ### Manager
-The main program for the operator is the manager `cmd/manager/main.go`.
+The main program for the operator is the Manager `cmd/manager/main.go`.

 The manager will automatically register the scheme for all custom resources defined under `pkg/apis/...` and run all controllers under `pkg/controller/...`.